Shredded Carrots with Homemade BBQ Sauce! If you love pulled BBQ then you're going to love this healthy and delicious recipe.

 - 1 teaspoon of salt

 - 1 teaspoon onion powder

 - ¼ teaspoon of cayenne pepper see note in instructions

 - 1 pepper from a small can of peppers in adobo sauce – remove the seeds the pepper is optional, this will make the sauce extra spicy, if you use it, make sure to remove the seeds

 - Preheat the oven to 385°F and line a baking pan with parchment paper.
 If you don’t have parchment paper you can line it with lightly oiled aluminum foil or lightly grease the bottom of the pan to avoid sticking.

 - Shred the carrots with the shredder attachment of your food processor or with a box or hand held grater.

 - Thinly slice the onion.

 - Put the carrots and onion in the baking pan and drizzle the olive oil over them.
 Toss well to coat and then spread them evenly in the pan.
-Grate freshly ground pepper evenly over the top.
-Cover the pan with aluminum foil and roast for thirty minutes.
-Shake the pan every ten minutes to ensure that they’re evenly roasted.
-The carrots and onions should be nice and soft and lightly caramelized.
+Sprinkle ground sea salt and ground pepper evenly over the top.
+Cover the pan with aluminum foil and roast for twenty minutes (shake the pan every ten minutes to ensure even roasting), remove the foil and roast for ten more minutes.
+The carrots and onions should be nice and soft, and lightly caramelized.

 - Add the roasted carrots and onions to the sauce and stir well to coat.
 Simmer for fifteen minutes.